 -- TD Canada Trust Everyday Banking Poll finds there's still opportunity

-for Ontarians to take advantage of automatic and mobile banking
+take advantage of automatic and mobile banking services --

 TO VIEW AN HTML SOCIAL MEDIA VERSION OF THIS RELEASE PLEASE VISIT:

-In fact, Ontarians say the most significant change in banking habits
+Canadians say the most significant change in their banking habits over

-over the past five years has been adopting online banking (45%),
+the past five years has been adopting online banking (40%), and now